If you are having trouble using the Image Acquisition Toolbox™ software

 follow these troubleshooting steps:

 With previous versions of the Image Acquisition Toolbox, the files for all of the adaptors were included in your installation.
-Starting with version R2014a, each adaptor is available separately through the Support Package Installer.
+Starting with version R2014a, each adaptor is available separately through MATLAB® Add-Ons.
 In order to use the Image Acquisition Toolbox, you must install the adaptor that your camera uses, in this case, the GenICam Interface support package.
 See Image Acquisition Support Packages for Hardware Adaptors for information about installing the adaptors.

 Verify that the adaptor loads.
 You can use the